Electric vehicle warning sounds: United States

 In February 2013, the Association of Global Automakers and the Alliance of Automobile Manufacturers, which submitted a joint comment to the NHTSA, announced their support to the rule, but asked the NHTSA to find a noise level that effectively alerts pedestrians without being excessively loud to others inside and outside of the vehicle.
 They also commented that the rule is too complicated, unnecessarily prescriptive, and it will cost more than necessary.
 Some automakers also said there is no need for electric-drive vehicles to play sounds while not in motion, "since it is not clear that it helps pedestrians to hear cars that are stopped in traffic or parked."
 In addition, the vehicle manufacturers requested the NHTSA to make the new sound system required by 2018 instead of 2014.

 In January 2015, the NHTSA rescheduled the date for a final ruling to the end of 2015.
 Since the regulation comes into force three years after being rendered as a final rule, compliance was delayed to 2018.
 In November 2015, the NHTSA rescheduled one more time because additional coordination was necessary.
 A final ruling was delayed at least until mid-March 2016.
 After several additional delays, the National Highway Traffic Safety Administration issued its final ruling in February 2018.
 It requires hybrids and electric vehicles travelling at less than 30 km/h to emit warning sounds that pedestrians must be able to hear over background noises.
 The regulation requires full compliance in September 2020, but 50% of "quiet" vehicles must have the warning sounds by September 2019.
+The NHTSA provides specific instructions on how to perform a laboratory test to ensure that a vehicle meets requirements.